-- Smart metering in November 2016, the European Commission published a proposal stating that all consumers should be entitled to request a smart meter from their supplier.
+• Smart metering - in November 2016, the European Commission published a proposal stating that all consumers should be entitled to request a smart meter from their supplier.
 This has boosted the take-up of smart metering across the EU.
 The Commission also published a cybersecurity package which proposed greater scrutiny of software and other components used to monitor industrial control systems.
-These requirements will be relevant for smart meter providers. - EU Security of Network and Information Systems Directive (NIS Directive) - this directive must be transposed by EU Member States into local law by 9 May 2018.
+These requirements will be relevant for smart meter providers.

+Network and Information Systems Regulations (NIS) 2018 - NIS came into force on 10 May 2018.
 It places new obligations on operators of essential services (including energy firms) to ensure the cyber security measures they have in place are appropriate.
-While it has been left to member states to determine the precise details on a nation-by-nation basis, the UK implementation will likely cover areas such as identity and access control; service protection; data and system security; and staff awareness and training.
+NIS cover areas such as identity and access control; service protection; data and system security; and staff awareness and training.
 In addition, firms face new incident reporting obligations, not only in the context of cybersecurity incidents but also potentially in respect of physical incidents affecting the security of network and information systems.
-Fines for noncompliance are likely to be onerous.
+Fines for non-compliance are likely to be onerous.